-Through the application of the principles stated below during the reference period, the sustainable investments have been ensured to not cause significant harm to any environmental or social sustainable development objective.
+Through the application of the principles stated below during the reference period, the sustainable investments have been ensured to not cause significant harm to any environmental or social sustainable investment objective.

 - Criteria for excluding companies and issuers with activities linked to controversial sectors as well as specific PAI-indicators, such as fossil fuels and controversial weapons. - Criteria for excluding companies and issuers with confirmed violations of international norms and conventions. - Assessment of the investment not causing significant adverse impacts on sustainability factors (PAI).
-The assessment is conducted in the fund company's internal PAI tool.

-- Assessment of which products and services the company or issuer is otherwise involved with, and if these could be deemed to significantly counteract sustainable development.
+The assessment is conducted in the fund company's internal PAI tool. - Assessment of which products and services the company or issuer is otherwise involved with, and if these could be deemed to significantly counteract sustainable development.
 However, this does not apply to sustainable bonds where borrowed capital is specifically used to promote environmental and social objectives.
-In these cases, the assessment regarding significant harm takes place at the instrument level instead. - Within the scope of the fund selection process for investments in other funds, an analysis and assessment are made regarding how the fund manager of each respective fund is to adequately ensure that a possible sustainable investment does not cause any significant harm.
+In these cases, the assessment regarding significant harm takes place at the instrument level instead.